tapios/risk-networks/README.md

                                    hospital_mortality_rates)
 ```

+The transition rates have units `1 / day`.
 There are six transition rates:

 1. Exposed -> Infected
 2. Infected -> Hospitalized